MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 #### Specify hints with included and excluded points

-In this code snippet, we demonstrate how to use both included and excluded points as hints.
+This code snippet demonstrates how to use both included and excluded points as hints.

 ```csharp
 ImageObjectExtractorHint hint(